wittawatj/cadgan/README.md

 We provide an example script to run CADGAN in `ex/run_gkmm.py`

-To run CADGAN for celebAHQ dataset on lars pre-trained model:
+For example, here is the command to run CADGAN for celebAHQ dataset on lars pre-trained model:

     python3 run_gkmm.py \
         --extractor_type vgg_face \